-When thinking of Dutch metal art around 1900, one thinks of artists such as Jan Eisenloeffel (1876-1957), Frans Zwollo sr. (1872-1945), Carel Begeer (1883-1956) and Johannes Cornelis Stoffels (1878-1952).
-However, one important name is missing: that of Johanna van Eijbergen also belongs to this list of influential artists from that time.
+In Dutch metal art around 1900 we often talk about artists such as Jan Eisenloeffel (1876-1957), Frans Zwollo Sr. (1872-1945), Carel Begeer (1883-1956) and Johannes Cornelis Stoffels (1878-1952).
+However, the name Johanna van Eijbergen also belongs to this list of influential artists from that time.
 Van Eijbergen entered a man’s world and managed to build up a great oeuvre as a metal artist in a short period of time.
-She distinguished herself by the way in which she seamlessly combined stylised animal and plant motifs with geometric shapes.
+She distinguished herself by the way in which she was able to connect stylized animal and plant motifs with geometric shapes.
 Her designs are in line with the prevailing Art Nouveau style from around the fin de siècle.